Why You Must Ski Out West This Year

 The proximity of Salt Lake City’s Airport to Utah’s ski resorts make it the ultimate destination for skiers.
 The majority of Utah’s ski resorts are located within an hour’s drive of the airport.
 Park City Mountain is merely 35 minutes away making it very easy to escape to the slopes for just a few days.

-Should I Rent a Car?
+Should I Rent a Car in Park City?

 There is no need to rent a car.
 Instead, I’d highly recommend using Canyon Transportation to take you to your hotel.
 They are fast, reliable and using them couldn’t be easier.
 Upon arrival at the airport, simply check into their desk adjacent to the baggage claim area and within minutes a representative will whisk you out to your awaiting vehicle.
 The drivers are courteous and knowledgeable.
 Our driver gave us a quick Utah history lesson on our ride.
 It was like having my own personal tour guide on the way up to the mountain.